 3/5 Prepare to Analyze Reaction

-Load 15 microliters each of the test sample and negative control side by side, and three microliters of the color pre-stained protein standard on a 10 to 20% Tris-Glycine gel.
+Load 15 microliters each of the test sample and negative control side by side in three microliters of the color pre-stained protein standard, on a 10 to 20% tris-glycine gel.
 Run the gel at 130 to 200 volts.

 5/5 Visualize Results